 The world of marketing today has changed drastically from where it was ten years ago, but most professional services firms and its marketers are not keeping up.
 Firms were once leaders in relationship-driven marketing.
 Today, technology, culture, globalization, market disintermediation,

 “…the best marketers are five-minute-mile marathoners who combine speed and stamina.
 They take the customer on a journey.
 They need to show up at the starting line, when the people who run the business are saying, “What should we make?
 Who should we make it for?
 How do we make it in such a way that the story of our product is true?”

 Are you allocating marketing investments to be fair or to drive growth?

 Get your guide to a more intelligent and effective way to allocate your precious marketing dollars.

 PODCAST: Responding to the Threat of Content Marketing

 In Episode 3, Responding to the Threat of Content Marketing, Jason and I tackle the approaches professional services firms can use—must use—to defend themselves from the SaaS onslaught and the commodification of "proprietary" intellectual capital.
 Most firms think of...

 Does the world really need another podcast?
 It does if it confronts the “BS of Professional Services.”
 That’s exactly what Jason Mlicki of Rattleback and I are doing with our new podcast, Rattle & Pedal™, conceived last year and launching today Jason and I...

-If you want to - grow faster, - be more profitable, - differentiate your company, - deliver exceptional service, and/or - take the single action that would have the greatest impact on your firm, then, you need to identify your IDEAL client before you do anything else....
+If you want to grow faster, If you want to be more profitable, If you want to differentiate your company, If you want to deliver exceptional service, If you want to take the single action that would have the greatest impact on your firm, then, you need to identify...